maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 At least one of the choices must be considered `correct`.

 Note, that the optional `display` field is *only* used when constructing the choices seen by the student when displaying the question.
 The student's answer will be the `value`, and this value is normally displayed to the student using the validation feedback, i.e. "Your last answer was interpreted as...".
 A fundamental design principal of STACK is that the student's answer should be a mathematical expression, and this input type is no exception.
 In situations where there is a significant difference between the optional `display` and the `value` which would be confusing, the only current option is to turn off validation feedback.
-Afterall, this should not be needed anyway with this input type.
+After all, this should not be needed anyway with this input type.
 In the example above when a student is asked to choose the right method the `value` could be an integer and the display is some kind of string.
-In this example the validation feedback would be confusing, since an integer (which might be suffled) has no correspondence to the choices selected.  *This behaviour is a design decision and not a bug!
+In this example the validation feedback would be confusing, since an integer (which might be shuffled) has no correspondence to the choices selected.  *This behaviour is a design decision and not a bug!
 It may change in the future if there is sufficient demand, but it requires a significant change in STACK's internals to have parallel "real answer" and "indicated answer".
 Such a change might have other unintended and confusing consequences.*

 Normally we don't permit duplicate values in the values of the teacher's answer.
-If they input type receives duplicate values STACK will throw an error.
+If the input type receives duplicate values STACK will throw an error.
 This probably arises from poor randomisation.
 However it may be needed.
-If duplicate enties are permitted use the display option to create unique value keys with the same display.
+If duplicate entries are permitted use the display option to create unique value keys with the same display. *This behaviour is a design decision may change in the future.*

 When STACK displays the "teacher's answer", e.g. after a quiz is due", this will be constructed from the `display` fields corresponding to those elements for which `correct` is `true`.
 I.e. the "teacher's answer" will be a list of things which the student could actually select.
 Whether the student is able to select more than one, or if more than one is actually included.